Mark3Thomas/MySQL-Northwind-DB-Project/README.md

 group by firstname, lastname;

--- 7.-- Inner join Supplier of each product select products.productname as product, suppliers.suppliername as supplier from products inner join suppliers on products.supplierid = suppliers.supplierid;

--- 8.-- Supplier Tokyo Traders only
-select products.productname as product, suppliers.suppliername as supplier from products inner join suppliers on products.supplierid = suppliers.supplierid
-where suppliername = "Tokyo Traders";

--- 9.-- write sql query to find name of the products whivch has never been ordered -- if product never been ordered , it will not have an orderid SELECT *
-FROM products as p
-LEFT JOIN Order_details as od
-ON p.productid = od.productid
-where od.orderid is null;

--- 10.-- calculate the price*qty, and name it as Sales select p.productname, p.price, od.quantity, od.quantity*P.price as sales
-from products as p
-inner join order_details as od on p.ProductID = od.ProductID;
+/*Write a query to calculate the price*qty, and name it as Sales*/ select p.productname, p.price, od.quantity, od.quantity*P.price as sales from products as p inner join order_details as od on p.ProductID = od.ProductID;

--- 11.-- adding order by sales descendant select  p.productname, sum(od.quantity * p.price) as sales
-from products as p
-inner join order_details as od
+/*Write a query to total orders by sales display in desending order*/ select  p.productname, sum(od.quantity * p.price) as sales from products as p inner join order_details as od